TruClient/UISamples/README.md

 This repo holds TruClient scripts created as examples of how to create scripts on real apps.

+The idea for this began when I made realized that unlike pure coding of programs in JavaSript or other language, TruClient scripting is done in little cubicles like I have at home.
+While cubicles reduce clutter, one has to remember where each type of asset goes.

+I occured to me that the **visual memory** necessary may be best learned via a visual medium such as **videos**.

 What we would like to see in the script, and how to create a script is described in [Scripting.md](Scripting.md).

 As with all LoadRunner scripts, each script exists as files within a **folder**.